 Even for someone who identifies as a lifter

-Each on of these are different so if you like one do more of it, if the other one’s aren’t up your alley feel free to skip them.
+Each one of these is different so if you like one do more of it if the other ones aren’t up your alley feel free to skip them.
 Each of the four will be presented with a video, description, and a way to progress or modify the routine.

-Description: For this routine all you need is a box and an airdyne or assault bike.
+Description: For this routine, all you need is a box and an airdyne or assault bike.
 Pick the time interval and weight of your choice.
-In this case I had two chains and went for a minute.
+In this case, I had two chains and went for a minute.
 The step-up portion shouldn’t burn you out but it should prime your legs for fatigue.
-After a minute doing step-ups hop on the bike.
-Go 40 seconds light and then 20 second as hard as you can.
+After a minute of doing the step-ups hop on the bike.
+Go 40 seconds light and then 20 seconds as hard as you can.
 Repeat this for three to four rounds.

 Progression: If you want to make this more challenging you can (1) increase the time to two minutes for the step up and the bike (2) add weight to the step ups, or (3) add an extra round.

 Description: Pick any piece of cardio that tracks calories expended.
 In this case, I picked the ski erg.
 Recognizing that not every gym has one of these, you can broaden your options to a stair stepper, Jacobs ladder, or row erg.
 Go max effort until you reach 10 calories.
 Track how long it took you and do jump squats for that long (i.e. 25 seconds on the erg = 25 seconds of jump squats).
 Cap yourself out at 30 seconds on the jump squats since this will get tough.

 Progression: If you’re feeling sadistic you can increase the calories to 12 or 15.
 If you want something a little less tough try adding an extra round to your routine.